- Published 4 Apr 2019

 This profile is part of the "People of Giving What We Can" series by Alexandra Heller.

 When Catherine discovered effective altruism in 2014, she thought, “There’s bound to be thousands of other Catherines out there who would make more of a difference if only they were to find EA.”
-So she began working to further the reach of EA, running Effective Altruism New Zealand and an EA group in her hometown, Christchurch.
+So she began working to further the reach of EA, running Effective Altruism New Zealand and an EA group in her hometown of Christchurch.
 She also began teaching EA in her high school ethics classes.
-In 2018, she aspired to reach more students with the ideas of EA and left her teaching position to work on the Students for High-Impact Charity programme full time and deliver the program to many schools in Canada and New Zealand.
+In 2018, she aspired to reach more students with the ideas of EA and left her teaching position to work on the Students for High-Impact Charity programme full time, delivering the programme to many schools in Canada and New Zealand.